Search Articles

 A pet trust is a legal arrangement permissible in all 50 states and the District of Columbia.
 These documents specify how to care for your beloved pet.
 Like wills and other trusts, each state has different laws governing the creation and use of a pet trust.
 If you move to a different state, keep in mind that you’ll need to update this document for the state where you reside.

-With a trust, one person (the “trustee”) holds legal title to property for someone else (here, your pet).
+With a trust, one person (the “trustee”) holds legal title to property for someone else (in this case, your pet).
 In the case of a pet trust, the trustee makes recurring payments to your pet’s caregiver and pays for your pet’s needs as they come up.

 Pet trusts can play an essential role in ensuring that a pet gets the care they need after their caregiver passes.
-After all, estate planning aims to provide for our loved ones, and many of us consider pets a part of the family.
+After all, estate planning aims to provide for our loved ones, and many of us consider our pet a family member.
 Trusts can ensure that you have money set aside for their care into the future.
 This legal document is particularly significant for long-lived animals like parrots, horses, or tortoises.

 Because trusts avoid the probate process, there is no delay in continuing the pet’s care.
 Pet trusts also surmount another obstacle by creating a legal entity to receive money.
-This document is necessary because you can’t leave money or life insurance proceeds directly to an animal.
+This document is necessary because you can’t leave bank accounts or life insurance proceeds directly to an animal.

 What Does a Pet Trust Include?